ClueForce/hosting-website/README.md

 Project is: _Unfinished_

 ## Contact me on Discord ClueeForcee_#0001
-Join Support Server if you have any Problem
+Join Support Server if you have any Problem, [Click Me](https://dsc.gg/clueforce)

 ## License
 >You can check out the full license [here](https://github.com/ClueForce/hosting-website/blob/master/LICENSE)